-From an incredible historic centre to a gleaming commercial centre, Girona has all the things a city can offer but in a relaxing environment.
+From an incredible historical centre to a gleaming commercial centre, Girona has all the things a city can offer but in a relaxing environment.
 This city is worth at least some hours of your time to discover its rich history and culture.
 Its majestic cathedral, its ancient Roman wall or its impressive Arab baths are just some of the jewels that Girona hides.

 Girona is so-called City of the Four Rivers as it is located in the junction of four different rivers (Galligants, Onyar, Ter and Güell).
 The river Onyar crosses the city leaving at its right bank the historic centre and at its left bank the commercial district.
 Apart from being an amazing town for culture and history lovers, Girona is a great place to enjoy traditional Catalan food as it offers a variety of delicious restaurants and cafes.
 Moreover, this city also has a cool diverse nightlife to enjoy.
 The city of Girona is partly surrounded by an ancient city wall and its charming interior is a maze of narrow streets, pleasant squares, and valuable monuments.